IQSS/dataverse/scripts/zipdownload/README.md

 the redirect itself, with some pre-signed URL mechanism to make it secure.
 Mechanisms for pre-signing requests are readily available and simple to implement.
 We could go with something similar to how S3 presigns their access URLs.
-Jim Meyers has already speced out how this could be done for Dataverse access urls in a design document (https://docs.google.com/document/d/1J8GW6zi-vSRKZdtFjLpmYJ2SUIcIkAEwHkP4q1fxL-s/edit#).
+Jim Myers has already speced out how this could be done for Dataverse access urls in a design document (https://docs.google.com/document/d/1J8GW6zi-vSRKZdtFjLpmYJ2SUIcIkAEwHkP4q1fxL-s/edit#).
 (Basically, you hash the product of your request parameters, the issue timestamp